WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-form_fields.md

   This method is only relevant before the form is built.
   Afterwards, mention support can only be changed via the wysiwyg form field.
 - `supportSmilies($supportSmilies)` can be used to set if smilies are supported.
-  By default, smilies are not supported.
+  By default, smilies are supported.
   This method is only relevant before the form is built.
   Afterwards, smiley availability can only be changed via changing the availability of the smilies form container.

 ### `WysiwygAttachmentFormField`

 `WysiwygAttachmentFormField` provides attachment support for a wysiwyg editor via a tab in the menu below the editor.
 This class should not be used directly but only via `WysiwygFormContainer`.
 The methods `attachmentHandler(AttachmentHandler $attachmentHandler)` and `getAttachmentHandler()` can be used to set and get the `AttachmentHandler` object that is used for uploaded attachments.

 ### `WysiwygPollFormContainer`